saudiwin/idealstan/README.md

 installing `cmdstan`.

-To install this package, type the command `remotes::install_github('saudiwin/idealstan',build_vignette=TRUE)` at the R console prompt (you first must have the `remotes` package installed from CRAN for this to work).
-The best way to learn how the package works is to look at the package vignettes, which can be accessed by running the R commands:
+To install this package, type the command `remotes::install_github('saudiwin/idealstan')` at the R console prompt (you first must have the `remotes` package installed from CRAN for this to work).
+The best way to learn how the package works is to look at the package vignettes, which can be accessed from the links on the left of this page (see Articles, especially [Introduction to Idealstan](vignettes/Package_Introduction.html)).

-    # General introduction to the package
-    vignette("Package_Introduction",package="idealstan")

-    # Focus on dynamic models
-    vignette("Time_Series",package="idealstan")

 **If you use this package, please cite the following:**